 In 2008 our database allowed us to provide an Expert Declaration on the Draft Environmental Assessment and Management Plan for Take of Migrant Peregrine Falcons in the United States for Use in Falconry.
 Among other points, we concluded that the standardized average number of migrating Peregrines we observed at Assateague over the preceding 29 years was essentially the same as that seen more than six decades ago (1939-1944), before DDT had serious adverse effects on the reproductive potential of the Peregrine in North America.
 Our work at Assateague and Padre Islands represents the bulk of tundra Peregrine Falcons banded within the continental United States since the establishment of the Bird Banding Laboratory by the Department of the Interior.
 Furthermore, our overall database constitutes the most significant and longest continuous monitoring study on this falcon in the Americas.
 Long-term studies such as ours are essential to monitoring the stability of wildlife populations, particularly in light of rapid changes that may occur due to contaminants, infectious diseases, habitat loss, climate change and other factors.
 By the long-term and standardized nature of our studies, we have established levels of observation in stable populations that will quickly raise future concerns if not achieved over a several year period.

-During the spring 2013 survey period at Padre (11-25 April), we expended 144 hours, 55 minutes in the field, recording 319 sightings and capturing 42 individual peregrines.
-Of those captured; 4 (9.52%) were previously banded Padre returns and 38 (90.48%) were first banded during the survey.
-The seasonal sighting rate of 22.01 peregrines/10 survey hours is among the highest in recent years.
-Adult peregrines comprised 66.67 % of the captured sample.
-Not included in the totals above are 11 seasonal recaptures of peregrines, whose minimum average staging time on South Padre Island was 1.81 days.
-Durations range from a few hours to 12 days.
+During the 2014 spring survey period at South Padre Island (SPI) from 8-26 April, we expended 196 survey hours in the field, recording 549 sightings and capturing 51 individual Peregrines.
+Of those captured; 9 (17.65 %) were previously banded Padre returns and 42 (82.35 %) were first banded during the survey.
+After second year (ASY) Peregrines comprised 80.39 % of the captured sample.
+The seasonal sighting rate of 28.01 peregrines/10 survey hours is the highest recorded during the spring season, significantly higher than the 20 year SPI mean of 18.28 (±4.66).
+Not included in the totals above are 10 seasonal recaptures of Peregrines, whose minimum average staging time on SPI is 2.00 days.
+Durations range from a few hours to 7 days.

-In autumn 2013, we surveyed from 26 September to 24 October.
-During this period we expended 532 survey hours in the field, recording 1028 peregrine falcon observations and capturing 212 individuals.
-Of those captured; 18 (8.49%) were previously banded and 194 (91.51%) were first banded this season.
-The seasonal sighting rate of 19.32 birds/10 survey hours was slightly above the 19 year seasonal mean of 18.73 on South Padre only.
-Adult composition of migrants was among the highest recorded, including 43.77% of the age determined sightings (n=786) and 36.79% of captured peregrines.
-Not included in the above totals, are 74 sightings of color marked falcons and 29 seasonal recaptures.
-The minimum average stopover time of recaptures on South Padre was 4.00 days, ranging from a few hours to 12 days.
-We collected 232 blood samples and 189 feather samples from individual peregrines for collaborative studies of Padre migrants.
+In autumn 2014, we surveyed SPI from 1 to 24 October, expending 358 survey hours in the field, recording 585 Peregrine observations and capturing 114 individuals.
+Of those captured; 3 (2.63 %) were previously banded and 111 (97.37%) were first banded this season.
+Previously banded captured include 1 foreign banded falcon and two Padre returns.
+The seasonal sighting rate of 16.34 birds/10 survey hours is below, yet consistent with our 21 year mean of 18.65 (+ 4.18) on SPI only.
+Adults comprised 29.47 % of the age determined sightings (n=492) and 14.04 % of captured Peregrines.
+Not included in the above totals, we recorded 38 sightings of Peregrines color marked this season and recaptured 8.
+The minimum average stopover duration of recaptures on SPI was 3.00 days, ranging from a few hours to 7 days.
 See our report for full details.
-2013 Padre Report
+2014 Padre Report